zhanglinqi/zhanglinqi.github.io/index.md

 ## About

-I am a Ph.D. candidate in Economics at Boston College.
 My research interests are in **Industrial Organization** and **Applied Econometrics**.
 My work focuses on the identification of structural models and their applications to policy questions, with a particular focus on demand analysis.

 For the 2024-2025 academic year, I will be a postdoc researcher at the Norwegian School of Economics (NHH).
-I will join the Chinese University of Hong Kong (CUHK) as an Assistant Professor in Fall 2025.
+I will join the Chinese University of Hong Kong (CUHK) Business School as a tenure-track Assistant Professor in Fall 2025.
+I obtained my Ph.D. from Boston College.

 **References:** [Arthur Lewbel](https://sites.google.com/bc.edu/arthur-lewbel) (chair), [Charles Murry](https://charliemurry.github.io), [Richard Sweeney](http://www.richard-sweeney.com)